Aqueduct Racetrack station: Exits

-This station has four High Entrance/Exit Turnstiles and several emergency exit gates (one of which is equipped with an AutoGate MetroCard reader), but no station agent's booth or MetroCard Vending Machines.
-Although MetroCards can technically be purchased at any subway station in the system, the Metropolitan Transportation Authority (MTA) considers the station to be linked with Aqueduct–North Conduit Avenue located approximately 900 ft to the south, which has a full-time station agent's booth and MetroCard machines.
+This station has four High Entrance/Exit Turnstiles and several emergency exit gates (one of which is equipped with an AutoGate OMNY reader) but no station agent's booth or OMNY Vending Machines.
+Although OMNY can technically be purchased at any subway station in the system, the Metropolitan Transportation Authority (MTA) considers the station to be linked with Aqueduct–North Conduit Avenue located approximately 900 ft to the south, which has a full-time station agent's booth and OMNY machines.
 Two wide staircases and the elevator lead down from platform level to the parking lots in front of the racetrack.
 A sidewalk on the western side of Aqueduct Road leads south from Aqueduct Racetrack to the North Conduit Avenue station; the main fare control area is located at the south end of that station at North Conduit Avenue.
 At the north end of the passageway at Pitkin Avenue is a gate which, when open, allows access between the station and racetrack and the local community.
 The glass-enclosed bridge, called the "SkyBridge", is temperature-controlled and provides another ADA-accessible entrance into the station.
 It leads directly to the Resorts World Casino.
 Formerly, the only entrance to the station was through a large wide passageway (similar to those at Mets–Willets Point), which led directly to the racetrack.